khashimov23/Sharda-to-do/README.md

 ### Todo Web-Application
-link Link for web site: https://sharda-todo.herokuapp.com/
+Link for web site: https://sharda-todo.herokuapp.com/
 Description:
-# I have done this application's 1st version for Sharda students only,
- I will upload deadlines of homeworks and students can easliy follow the deadlines and they can also add their todo items to the list
+# I have done this application's 1st version for Sharda students only, I will upload deadlines of homeworks and students can easliy follow the deadlines and they can also add their todo items to the list